-3.2 Self-Signal Suppression
+B. Self-Signal Suppression

 A transmitter also uses signal correlation for detecting the collision notification at the listening interface by setting s = receiver's signature.
 However, it is more challenging to detect the notification because the self-signal is much stronger than the notification at the listening antenna.
-Figure 7 plots the normalized correlation value as a function of the difference in signal strengths between the self-signal and the notification.
+Fig. 7 plots the normalized correlation value as a function of the difference in signal strengths between the self-signal and the notification.
 The default settings in our experiments are as follows.
-The transmit power is 12 dBm and the strength of self-signal is 50dB.
-The self-signal was kept at 50dB to prevent the ADC from saturation.
-The listening and transmitting antennas are separated by 2 ft.
-The size of the notification signature is 20 bytes (note that, like preamble, the signature is transmitted using BPSK).
-As evident from the results, the transmitter can reliably detect the notification when the receiver is nearby.
-If the receiver is not nearby (i.e., self-signal minus notification greater than 16dB), correlation yields false detections of greater than 20%.
-This is not desirable because collisions are more likely when the receiver is farther from the transmitter.
+The transmit power is 12 dBm and the signal-to-noise ratio (SNR) of self-